Cancel anytime

 Financial Performance

-Benchmark Comparison: The ETF's performance is typically compared to benchmarks such as the Bloomberg Barclays U.S. Mortgage Backed Securities Index.
+Benchmark Comparison: Compare DSL's performance against relevant benchmarks like the Bloomberg Barclays U.S. Mortgage Backed Securities Index to assess its effectiveness in generating returns.

 Expense Ratio: 0.35